gregory-dean/cybersecurity-homelab/projects/01-ad-lab-foundation/notes.md

 3/16/2026 - 1:51 PM |
 Defined an internal lab subnet of 192.168.56.0/24.
 Reserved static IP addresses for core systems to support later Active Directory, SIEM ingestion, and troubleshooting workflows.

+3/16/2026 - 4:01 PM |
+Validated communication across the VirtualBox host-only network between the Windows 11 host and DC-01.
+Temporary ICMP echo rules were enabled on DC-01 to confirm Layer 3 connectivity, then disabled again after testing.
+This confirmed that host-only networking was functioning as intended and that earlier ping failures were caused by Windows Firewall behavior rather than an addressing or routing issue.